 I was able to get through once, however I had to wait an hour before an agent was free and available to help me.
 But he was quick and professional, and he answered all of my questions.

 The only other option for contacting a customer representative is through an email support system, but the response times aren’t great.
 I submitted a query on a Thursday evening and did not get a reply from a customer service agent until the following Wednesday.

 There’s also a community forum for posting questions and a user’s guide page with several videos and how-to articles, and both of those things are actually pretty helpful.

 That said, it would be nice if Malwarebytes were more responsive to their customers’ needs.

 At first I was really skeptical that Malwarebytes would be a good program, especially after reading some of the outdated reviews online.
 But Malwarebytes has a lot going for it.
 I’ve tested a lot of different antiviruses, and Malwarebytes offers strong protection inside an interface that is easy to use and navigate.
 The pricing structure is straightforward, and it has a lot of different plans to meet a lot of different needs.
 Yes, they need to work on their customer service, but the most important thing is the product, and I’m very satisfied with their strong defense against cyber threats.

 However, Malwarebytes Free isn’t enough to protect your device — the core of the Malwarebytes software is Real-Time Protection, and that’s only available on the Premium plan.
 If you’re in the market for a decent free antivirus, check out Avira or Panda, but Malwarebytes Premium will keep you much more protected than any free antivirus ever could.

-But if you only need a solid antivirus with powerful anti-malware capabilities and a decent track record, Malwarebytes Premium is a really good choice.
+If you need a solid antivirus with powerful anti-malware capabilities and a proven track record, Malwarebytes Premium is a really good choice.